-Term Definition Area of potential effects for the U.S. 50 project area Generally, the area within 1,000 feet of the existing U.S. 50 facility or within 1,000 feet of the Build Alternatives.
-The area of potential effects is divided into archaeological, urban, and rural areas of concern, with the archaeological area of concern encompassing the whole area of potential effects, the urban areas (generally including those areas within city or town limits or unincorporated community boundaries), and rural areas (including those areas outside these urban areas).
-Area of concern A focus area within an area of potential effects that looks at and evaluates historic resource types associated with a specific context of the area.
+Term Definition Area of potential effects (APE) for the US 50 project area Generally, the area within 1,000 feet of the existing US 50 facility or within 1,000 feet of the Build Alternatives.
+The APE is divided into archaeological, urban, and rural areas of concern, with the archaeological area of concern encompassing the whole APE, the urban areas (generally including those areas within city or town limits or unincorporated community boundaries), and rural areas (including those areas outside these urban areas).
+Area of concern A focus area within an APE that looks at and evaluates cultural resource types associated with a specific context of the area.
 The project's areas of concern are urban, rural, and archaeological.
-Context study area An area of appropriate size to establish a basic understanding of the historic built environment and its development.
-The context study area for the U.S. 50 Tier 1 EIS is defined as generally within one mile, but no more than five miles, on either side of the Arkansas River between the western and eastern boundaries of the project area.
+Context study area An area of appropriate size to establish a basic understanding of the cultural built environment and its development.
+The context study area for the US 50 Tier 1 EIS is defined as generally within one mile, but no more than five miles, on either side of the Arkansas River between the western and eastern boundaries of the project area.
 Historic context Describes the importance of a historic resource, its relationship through time with the events, people, and development of an area, and its relationship to other historic properties.
-Historic contexts document A summary of historic contexts found in the U.S. 50 project area.
+Historic contexts document A summary of historic contexts found in the US 50 project area.
 Project communities The following 13 jurisdictions within, in whole or in part, the project area: Pueblo County, Otero County, Bent County, Prowers County, the city of Pueblo, the town of Fowler, the town of Manzanola, the city of Rocky Ford, the town of Swink, the city of La Junta, the city of Las Animas, the town of Granada, and the town of Holly.
 Project counties The four counties crossed by the project area, including Pueblo County, Otero County, Bent County and Prowers County.
 Project municipalities The nine cities and towns within, in whole or in part, the project area, including the city of Pueblo, the town of Fowler, the town of Manzanola, the city of Rocky Ford, the town of Swink, the city of La Junta, the city of Las Animas, the town of Granada, and the town of Holly.
-Rural historic built environment With respect to the U.S. 50 project area, those historic buildings, structures, historic sites, objects, and districts located outside city boundaries.
-Urban historic built environment With respect to the U.S. 50 project area, those historic buildings, structures, historic sites, objects, and districts located within city boundaries.
-Windshield reconnaissance survey A field survey that is a reconnaissance-level sample survey to assess the general presence or absence and likely presence or distribution of known historic-period built environment resources and of historic resource types.
-The windshield survey was completed in two parts, as follows: • An "urban windshield reconnaissance survey" conducted in the urban area of concern within the area of potential effects • A "rural windshield reconnaissance survey" conducted in the rural area of concern within the area of potential effects
+Rural historic built environment With respect to the US 50 project area, those buildings, structures, sites, objects, and districts located outside city boundaries.
+Urban historic built environment With respect to the US 50 project area, those buildings, structures, sites, objects, and districts located within city boundaries.
+Windshield reconnaissance survey A field survey that is a reconnaissance-level sample survey to assess the general presence or absence and likely presence or distribution of known historic-period built environment resources and of resource types.
+The windshield survey was completed in two parts, as follows: An "urban windshield reconnaissance survey" conducted in the urban area of concern within the APE A "rural windshield reconnaissance survey" conducted in the rural area of concern within the APE